lziping/battle-ship-game/README.md

 # Battleship Game
 -----------------
-This is a one-player vs. computer version, where the computer places the ships, and the human attempts to sink them.
+This is a game where the program places the ships randomly, and the player attempts to sink them.
 Game will be play on a “ocean” and will be using the following ships (“the fleet”)
 | Ship        |
 | ------------|